plopobo/cobblemon/README.md

 <br/>

 ### Install Java
-> [!NOTE]
-> We're going to install OpenJDK, which is an open-source version of Java.
+We're going to install OpenJDK, which is an open-source version of Java.
 It works just like regular Java, but it's free, more modern, and built by Microsoft.
 So even though it doesn’t say “Java” in big letters, don’t worry — it’s the same thing, and it’ll work perfectly for Cobblemon!
 1. Download the latest OpenJDK 21 installer from [Microsoft](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21).
     - You'll want to download the Windows **<ins>`x64`</ins> <ins>`.msi`</ins>** version.
 2. Run the downloaded installer and follow the steps to install OpenJDK 21.